 Red Tails opens in cinemas on Wednesday.
 Inspired by real events, the film tells of an all-black US squadron overcoming prejudice at home to fight on the front line.
 But they were not the first African Americans to fly in combat.
-Eugene Bullard flew with the French in World I - after first fleeing the US to Scotland.
+Eugene Bullard flew with the French in World War One - after first fleeing the US to Scotland.

 As a boy Eugene Jacques Bullard saw little of the American dream.

 His mother died when he was five and his father was almost lynched a few years later.